Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA, more

-Underdog promo code CBSSPORTS2: New users can get $75 bonus for NFL, NBA on Sunday, December 28
+Underdog promo code CBSSPORTS2: New users can get $75 bonus for NFL, NBA, NHL on Sunday, December 28

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2